FUN VOCABULARY ACTIVITIES FOR PRACTISING,REVISING AND LEARNING VOCABULARY IN THE LANGUAGE CLASSROOM

-It is important to encourage students’ vocabulary development so that they develop the language and skills necessary to succeed in communicating in and understanding any language.
+It is important to encourage students’ vocabulary development so that they have the necessary lexis available to them to succeed in communicating and understanding any language.
 This can be incorporated into most lessons through subtle vocabulary learning activities.

 Vocabulary challenges are a brilliant way to get students focused in the language classroom and showcase their knowledge.
-In addition, they also allow learners to acquire even more knowledge from their peers.
+In addition, these fun vocab activities also allow learners to acquire even more knowledge from their peers.
 Students will have the ability to reflect on what they know if they work individually.
 However, if they work in pairs and in small groups, they will also learn new words.
-Combining this reflection, as well as exposure to new words regularly, along with recycling this vocabulary in classroom activities and homework will aid language learners to become better linguists.
+Combining this reflection, as well as exposure to new words regularly, along with recycling this vocabulary in classroom activities and homework will aid language learners to have more vocabulary to communicate.

-The purpose of this post is to collate a variety of vocabulary challenges (which I will add to over the coming weeks) that you can easily use in your language classrooms, at any time of the academic year.
-The vocabulary development activities are perfect for the French, German and Spanish Key Stage 3, 4 and 5 classrooms in England, but also ideal for English Language Teaching classrooms, as well as any other language teaching classroom anywhere in the world!
+The purpose of this post is to collate a variety of fun vocabulary challenges that you can easily use in your language classrooms, at any time of the academic year.
+The vocabulary development activities are perfect for the French, German and Spanish Key Stage 3, 4 and 5 classrooms in England, but also ideal for English Language Teaching classrooms, as well as any other language teaching classroom anywhere in the world for all language learners!

 Try the fun vocabulary challenges and vocabulary activities for revision below today.
 Which ways to practise vocabulary do you use in your language classrooms?
-Please feel free to add any ones that we should be using in our classrooms in the comment boxes below!
+Please feel free to add any ones that we should be using in our language lessons in the comment section below!

 AWESOME VOCABULARY ACTIVITIES AND VOCABULARY CHALLENGES FOR THE LANGUAGE CLASSROOM